christttto/slums/README.md

 # SLUMS Examination
 prototyping application that enables clients to self-conduct SLUMS examination

+## Definition
+The Saint Louis University Mental Status Exam[1] was developed at the Division of Geriatric Medicine, Saint Louis University School of Medicine in affiliation with the Veterans Association as a screening tool for detecting mild cognitive impairment in a veteran population. ([Wiki](https://en.wikipedia.org/wiki/Saint_Louis_University_Mental_Status_Exam))

 This prototyping project illustrates translation of written test SLUMS to be self-conductable, so the user can have better understanding of current state without a visit to clinic.
 Multiple core features still needs to be added to the application, but the test presentation being the most important functionality, two iterations of presentation were made for earlier stages of design cycle.